 30 years have passed and so little has changed.

-Today (October 3, 2023) marks the 30th anniversary of my mom, BJ’s, passing.
+October 2, 2023 marks the 30th anniversary of my mom, BJ’s, passing.
 From August on of 1993 comprised a season from hell for us.
-I will try to get the dates right.
-It may require a re-edit once I call April, or Bethann gets home from work.
 On August 4, two days after April’s 17th birthday, she broke her leg with a spiral fracture, when she stumbled on the top landing of the attic steps from her bedroom.
 She started her senior year in high school in a wheelchair with a cast from her ankle to her hip.
 We had to borrow our friend Nancy‘s hospital bed, and place it in the living room, since April obviously could not handle steps.
 Since Nancy no longer needed a hospital bed, she used April’s flat bed.

 BJ, New Year’s Eve 1967 (age 42)